 |Operating System||iOS v14||iOS v15|

-- OFFER INCLUDES: An Apple iPhone and a wireless plan with unlimited data/talk/text
+- Apple iPhone 12 and a wireless plan with unlimited data/talk/text

-- PROGRAM DETAILS: When you add this offer to cart, it will reflect 3 items: the iPhone, SIM kit, and carrier subscription
+- You will receive 3 the iPhone, SIM kit, and carrier subscription

 - Ceramic Shield, tougher than any smartphone glass